MasrourTawfik/GIA-LLM/Documentation/not_done/Medical_assistant_data.rst

-Preparing the 'doctorllm' dataset for LLM Adapter Training
+Preparing and Loading the 'doctorllm' dataset for LLM Adapter Training
 =========================================================

 In this documentation, we'll outline the process of preparing the 'doctorllm' dataset used for training an LLM adapter.
 This dataset is a combination of two distinct datasets from Hugging Face, which were concatenated and processed using the pandas library.